RneeJ/Domoticz-Marstek/README.md

   * Domoticz installed and running (basic knowledge is enough)
   * Domoticz Mqttmapper plugin installed  (https://github.com/FlyingDomotic/domoticz-mqttmapper-plugin)
   * Mosquito (or other MQTT Broker) installed and running.
 Eventualy use a tool like MQTT Explorer to check.
-  * PUSR-DR134 : "Lipstick" Size Serial Device Server for RS485 (Light Edge version !)
+  * PUSR-DR134 : "Lipstick" Size Serial Device Server for RS485 <b>(Light Edge version !)</b> buy for € 15 on the internet.

 <b>Setting up the Marstek Venus V2 modbus connection :</b>
   * Marstek delivers a RS485 cable with the battery.
-  * If not , you have to build one yourself but that is easy.
+  * If not , you have to build one yourself but that is not difficult.

+<b>Connecting to PUSR-DR134</b>
 <img src="https://github.com/user-attachments/assets/f4eed6a8-ce7b-4c4f-8bcf-92a484edf0b6" width="200">

 From the twisted cables use :